Financial Aid Recipient

 Students who have completed the aid process and are eligible for financial assistance will be able to view their Award Letter on Web Advisor.
 The award letter will indicate the types and amounts of aid for which the student is eligible.
 Pell award will be adjusted according to the number of credit hours attending; i.e. three-fourths time (9-11 hours), half-time (6-8 hours) and less than half-time (1-5 hours).

-Make sure your preferred method of disbursement has been selected with BankMobile.
+Make sure your refund preference has been selected with BankMobile.
+For more information about BankMobile please visit this link: https://bankmobiledisbursements.com/refundchoices/.

 NOTE: Make sure your address is correct in Student Services.